 Stage 2.
 The Contractor shall forward to the Principal all available information on possibility of rendering services on systems and equipment upgrading.

-Stage 3.
-In case of the Principal’s interest to perform certain work, the Principal shall forward an inquiry drawn up according to Appendix 3 specifying desirable work completion time.
+Stage 1.
+In case of the Principal’s interest to certain works and services from the list available in Appendix 21, the Principal shall forward an inquiry drawn up according to Appendix 3 specifying desirable work completion time.

-Stage 4 The Contractor shall review the application, to determine, whether it is possible to perform the requested works.
+Stage 2The Contractor shall review the application, to determine, whether it is possible to perform the requested works.
 If it is impossible to execute the application, the Contractor sends motivated refusal to the Principal.
 In this case, the Principal and the Contractor shall hold a conciliatory meeting, to clarify/modify the application.
 Upon the Contractor’s consent, the Contractor shall approve the Application and send it to the Principal.
 The time for application consideration is up to 2 weeks.

-Stage 4a Based on the approved application, the Contractor, shall draw up the Technical Assignment for work performance.
+Stage 3Based on the approved application, the Contractor, shall draw up the Technical Assignment for work performance.
 The following issues shall be reviewed in the Technical Assignment:

 types of services and trends of technical support;